xordux/owl/README.md

 # owl
 Owl is a search engine made purely in python

-I create this repository for learning purpose
+I created this repository for learning purpose